Operation American Resolve: NC Air National Guard to fly over hospitals in salute to frontline workers

-The guard will flyover dozens of hospitals and medical centers throughout the state in a salute to healthcare employees and their tireless work during the COVID-19 pandemic.
+The C-17 planes will flyover dozens of hospitals and medical centers throughout the state in a salute to healthcare employees and their tireless work during the COVID-19 pandemic.
 They're calling it Operation American Resolve.

 The 145th Airlift Wing Air Force Salutes Flight path will begin in the western part of the state, making its way to the Triangle around 11:39 a.m. when it goes by UNC-Chapel Hill.